Interior rendering of dining space by BluEntCAD

 Introduction: What is Emotional Marketing?

-Emotional marketing is a type of marketing that aims to elicit specific emotions in potential customers or investors to persuade them to buy goods, engage with the brand, or strengthen their loyalty.
+Emotional marketing aims to elicit specific emotions in potential customers or investors to persuade them to buy goods, engage with the brand, or strengthen their loyalty.
 Such emotions can include happiness, sadness, or even anger, depending on the message or impression the company is trying to convey.

-Companies that use emotional marketing usually have the goal of forming a deeper connection between their customers and their brand.
-Such marketing often, though not always, displays a company’s response or reaction to relevant situations or current events.
+Companies that use emotional marketing usually aim to form a deeper connection between their customers and their brand.
+Such marketing often, though not always, displays a company’s response to relevant situations or current events.

 Here are some reasons why emotional marketing works: